M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq10"></a>
 **~~(10) What does 'UIDPLUS not supported' mean?~~**

 ~~The error message *UIDPLUS not supported* means that your email provider does not provide the IMAP [UIDPLUS extension](https://tools.ietf.org/html/rfc4315).
 This IMAP extension is required to implement two way synchronization, which is not an optional feature.
-So, unless your provider can enable this extension, you cannot use FairEmail for this provider.~~ This IMAP extension is required to implement two way synchronization, which is not an optional feature.
 So, unless your provider can enable this extension, you cannot use FairEmail for this provider.~~

 <br />